drg-strat-roulette/drg-strat-roulette/README.md

 -   [ ] **WIP** Higher weight on strategies which have met requirements
     -   (add a est %likelihood for each strat w/ mission requirements, and multiply weight by inverse)
 -   [ ] Add strategy hints as revealable "spoilers"
--   [ ] Provide possible ways to determine who does what

 ## Possible features